Introduction to Auto Layout

 Life is short.
 Build stuff that matters. – Siqi Chen

 Wasn't it fun to create the Hello World app?
-Before we move onto building a real app, we'll take a look at Auto Layout in this chapter.
+Before we move onto building a real app, we will look into Auto Layout in this chapter.

 Auto layout is a constraint-based layout system.
 It allows developers to create an adaptive UI that responds appropriately to changes in screen size and device orientation.
-Some beginners find it hard to learn and avoid using it.
-Some developers even avoid using it.
+Some beginners find it hard to learn.
+Even some developers avoid using it.
 But believe me, you won't be able to live without it when developing an app today.

 Quick note: Auto layout is not as difficult as some developers thought.
-Once you understand the basics, you will be able to use auto layout to create complex user interfaces for all types of iOS devices.
+Once you understand the basics, together with stack views you will learn in the next chapter, you will be able to use auto layout to create complex user interfaces for all types of iOS devices.

 Let me give you an example, and you'll have a better idea why auto layout is needed.
 Open the HelloWorld project you built in chapter 3.
-Instead of running the app on iPhone 6/6s simulator, run it using the iPhone 6 Plus or iPhone 5 simulator.
+Instead of running the app on iPhone 7 simulator, run it using the iPhone SE, 7/8 Plus or iPhone X simulators.
 You'll end up with the results illustrated in figure 5-1.
-It turns out that the button isn't centered when running on other iPhone devices, except iPhone 6/6s.
+It turns out that the button isn't centered when running on other iPhone devices, except the one with a 4.7-inch screen.

 Let's try one more thing.